Frank Laidlaw: Career

 Norman Mair once said that Frank Laidlaw regarded the loss of his own ball as he would a family bereavement.

-Provincial career

-He played for a Scottish Border XV on 10 October 1962 in a warm up for that year's championship and to secure selection to the South side.
+Laidlaw played for a Scottish Border XV on 10 October 1962 in a warm up for that year's championship and to secure selection to the South side.

 He played for South of Scotland District.

 He played for the Whites Trial side on 15 December 1962, 9 February 1963 and 2 March 1963.

-International career
+International

-He was capped thirty-two times for Scotland as a hooker between 1964 and 1971 and captained his country twice.
+Laidlaw was capped thirty-two times for Scotland as a hooker between 1964 and 1971 and captained his country twice.
 His 1966 game against Wales was what was known as "the Melrose Game" by Bill McLaren because his club, Melrose, had four players on the national side: the others being Alex Hastie, David Chisholm and Jim Telfer.
 Scotland won 11–5.

 He toured twice with the British & Irish Lions:- to Australia and New Zealand in 1966 and New Zealand in 1971.

-Outside of rugby
+Outside rugby

-He is a proponent of Scientology.
+Laidlaw was born in Hawick, Scotland on 20 September 1940.
+He was a proponent of Scientology.
+Laidlaw died on 31 March 2025, at the age of 84.